Christ Goes up in Glory

 As in wine production, this was necessary to bring out the strength and sweetness in them for their mission.
 So, like them, we must obey Christ too and allow his Spirit to fill us and open the eyes of our minds as Paul prayed for us today in our second reading: “May the eyes of your hearts be enlightened.”

-In today’s gospel, Jesus knew that his apostles needed help in order to succeed.
-So he instructed them: “…Stay in the city, until you are clothed with the power from on high.”
-We must seek this power if we must make any positive impact on our world.
 Therefore, we must pay attention to what Jesus is telling us in today’s gospel.
-As an experienced master, He knows the terrain we are about to walk.
+As an experienced master, Christ knows the terrain we are about to walk.
 He knows how delicate the hearts of men of our age are.
-He knows how tough our task is and what it takes to be successful.
+He knows how challenging is our task, and what it takes to be successful.
 He knows that only the Holy Spirit can help us.

-Therefore, Ascension marks the beginning of the fulfilment of Christ’s promise to us.
-So, as we celebrate the solemnity of Ascension today, Jesus reminds us that irrespective of our knowledge and human capabilities we need a divine help in order to succeed.
-This divine help will come from the Holy Spirit to whom we must pay attention to all the time.
+Therefore, Ascension marks the beginning of the fulfillment of Christ’s promise to us.
+So, as we celebrate the solemnity of Ascension today, Jesus reminds us that irrespective of our knowledge and human capabilities, we need divine help to succeed.
+This divine help will come from the Holy Spirit to whom we must pay attention all the time.

-So, as we celebrate the Ascension of Christ today and expect the fulfilment of His promise on Pentecost Sunday, let us pray: “Sent forth your spirit O Lord and renew the face of the earth.”
+So, as we celebrate the Ascension of Christ today and expect the fulfillment of His promise on Pentecost Sunday, let us pray: “Sent forth your spirit O Lord, and renew the face of the earth.”

 Peace be with you!